SystemsApproach/ops/control.rst

 5.3.2 Connectivity Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The managed service Aether offers enterprises is 5G connectivity,
-which we can abstractly think of a means to connect mobile devices to
-application programs.
-This results in the following model definitions,
-starting with `Virtual Cellular Service (VCS)`, which represents an
+Aether models 5G connectivity as a `Virtual Cellular Service (VCS)`,
-isolated communication channel (and associated QoS parameters) that
+which represents an isolated communication channel (and associated QoS
+parameters) that connects a set of devices (modeled as a
-connects a `Device-Group` to a set of `Applications`.
-For example, an
+`Device-Group`) to a set of applications (each of which is modeled as
-enterprise might configure one VCS instance to carry IoT traffic and
+an `Application`).
+For example, an enterprise might configure one VCS
+instance to carry IoT traffic and another to carry video traffic.
+The
-another to carry video traffic.
-The `VCS` model has the following
+`VCS` model has the following fields:
-fields:

 * `device-group`: A list of `Device-Group` objects that can participate in this `VCS`.
 Each
   entry in the list contains both the reference to the `Device-Group` as well as an `enable`